kitknox/lkeluks/README.md

 # lkeluks
 Automatically convert LKE worker nodes into a LUKS encrypted root filesystem with Tang/Clevis Unlocking

+*Warning: This is an unofficial capability that is not currently a supported use case by Linode.
+Use at your own risk*

 Node pool must be provisioned with a large secondary custom disk and the main boot disk at the minimum 15GB size.
 This can only be provisioned usin the Linode API.
 Example:

 ```